MarketMuse: An In-depth Review of its Features, Competition, and Deals

 MM has a powerful question extractor to help you do that.

-MarketMuse’s Questions gather all the questions that is related to the keyword so you can address them in your content and make the content more comprehensive.
+MarketMuse’s Questions gather all the questions that is related to the keyword so you can address them in your content and make it more comprehensive.

 No more having to switch to another software to get questions.